-The study adopted the multi-stage sampling techniques; this technique made use of cluster sampling, purposive sampling and simple random sampling.
+The study adopted the multi-stage sampling techniques; for the quantitative study, this technique made use of cluster sampling, simple random sampling, and systematic sampling.
 Firstly, the secondary schools were clustered into three senatorial districts.
-Secondly, five Local Government Areas across each of the three senatorial districts were purposively selected.
-Thirdly, six schools were randomly chosen from each of the Local Government Areas.
-For the teachers who are the respondents, the simple random sampling technique were used to select teachers from each of the purposively selected schools.
+Secondly, six schools were randomly chosen from each of the senatorial districts, while systematic sampling technique were used to select teachers from each of the selected schools.
+For the qualitative study, purposive sampling was used in getting responses from interviewees.